kevinvanderlugt/brewcal/README.md

 Contributing
 ------------
 Want to help contribute?
-Awesome!i
+Awesome!

 Send me a pull request and we can chat about it.

+### Getting started
+TODO - Since I haven't build the project yet, not sure yet the starting steps.

+### Bonus points
+* Every feature added should have tests
+* Each pull request should pass all tests

 Credits
 -------